Haruka Sawamura: Appearances

 In Yakuza 6: The Song of Life, Haruka abandons the orphanage after seeing how her friends are being affected by the media attention to her Yakuza connections.
 Released from prison after three years, Kiryu returns to Kamurocho to search for Haruka.
 He discovers that she is in a coma after a hit and run incident, and that she has an infant son, Haruto.
 Kiryu travels to the town of Onomichi, where he learns that Haruka had been friendly with the Yomei Alliance's Hirose family and had entered into a relationship with Yuta Usami.
 The revelation of Yuta being the heir of the Saio Triad results in her being attacked by Tatsukawa.
 Haruka recovers from her injuries and decides to start a family with Yuta and Haruto in Morning Glory.
 However, she does so without Kiryu, who has faked his death to protect her and Haruto.

+In Like a Dragon Gaiden: The Man Who Erased His Name, Haruka continues to look after the residents of Morning Glory.
+When Kiryu attempts to call the orphanage to warn them of the Daidoji agents, Haruka answers the phone but hears no response, due to Kiryu being blackmailed by his handler Kihei Hanawa.
+On the anniversary of Kiryu's "death", Haruka takes Haruto to visit Kiryu's grave in Okinawa, unaware of the hidden camera nearby that watches over the grave.

+In Like a Dragon: Infinite Wealth, Haruka alongside Haruto visit Serena to meet Makoto Date and Shun Akiyama, unbeknownst to her the latter two had planned for her to meet Kazuma Kiryu.
+Kiryu overhearing her conversation decided not to visit her.
+This action angered the Daidoji Faction and Makoto Date suffered a violent punishment as a result of his betrayal towards them, they did however spare him from death as Kiryu did not visit Haruka.

+Later in the game Haruka and Haruto after learning about Kiryu being alive, visit him in hospital.
+They arrive at his room but he is absent from his room as he receives radiation treatment for cancer, Haruka reassures Haruto that Kiryu will return.

 Spinoffs and other appearances

 Haruka appears in the non-canonical spinoff Yakuza: Dead Souls, where she is 14 years old and the victim of a kidnapping by a mysterious man.
-Versions of Haruka with the same name and avatar also appear in the Japan-exclusive spin-off titles Ryū ga Gotoku Kenzan! and Like a Dragon: Ishin!.
+Versions of Haruka with the same name and avatar also appear in the spin-off titles Ryū ga Gotoku Kenzan! and Like a Dragon: Ishin!.

 Haruka is portrayed by an actress named Natsuo in the 2007 live-action film adaptation Like a Dragon, and by Ran Sakai for the stage play adaptation.